openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 ## How to build

-Run the following commands in build directory:
+Run the following commands in the build directory:
 1. Generate CMake project:
    ```
    cmake -DENABLE_TESTS=ON -DENABLE_FUNCTIONAL_TESTS=ON ..